Israelayo/WordWise-App/README.md

 The page is designed to capture user interest and allow them to subscribe for future updates via a modal form.
 All form submissions are processed securely using PHP.

+This site was deployed on Netlify for front-end demonstration only.
+PHP form functionality was tested locally using XAMPP and can be reviewed in the mail.php file.

 ---

 ## 🔧 Features